quentinb69/go-forward-auth/README.md

 - [Github.dev](https://github.dev/quentinb69/go-forward-auth/)

 ## License
-The source code and binaries of GFA is subject to the MIT License.
+The source code and binaries of GFA are subject to the MIT License.